Moduli spaces of (G,h)-constellations: The connection between the stability conditions

-If for a $(G,h)$--constellation $\F$ and a choice of isomorphisms $(\psi_{\rho})_{\rho \in D_-}$ the corresponding point is GIT--(semi)stable, then the same is true for any other choice of isomorphisms by Proposition \ref{GITGinv}.
+If for a $(G,h)$--constellation $\xxF$ and a choice of isomorphisms $(\psi_{\rho})_{\rho \in D_-}$ the corresponding point is GIT--(semi)stable, then the same is true for any other choice of isomorphisms by $\Gamma$--invariance of GIT--(semi)stable points.
 Thus it makes sense to deal with GIT--(semi)stable $(G,h)$--constellations:

-\begin{defin} A $(G,h)$--constellation $\F$ is \textit{GIT--(semi)stable}, if for some and hence any choice of isomorphisms $(\psi_{\rho})_{\rho \in D_-}$ the corresponding point as defined in \eqref{quotofconst} is GIT--(semi)stable.
+\begin{definition} A $(G,h)$--constellation $\xxF$ is \textit{GIT--(semi)stable}, if for some (and hence any) choice of isomorphisms $(\psi_{\rho})_{\rho \in D_-}$ the corresponding point as defined in \eqref{quotofconst} is GIT--(semi)stable.
 Let

-be the moduli functors of GIT--semistable and GIT--stable $(G,h)$--constellations on $X$ generated in $D_-$, respectively. \end{defin}
+be the moduli functors of GIT--semistable and GIT--stable $(G,h)$--constellations on $X$ generated in $D_-$, respectively. \end{definition}